 Sometimes I like to imagine myself in outer space staring down at Earth, realizing that I am a part of something bigger than myself and there is nothing to do but be a part of it in the best way I can.

 What is your most recent musical project?

 I started building modular synth DIY kits about a year and a half ago.
-Since, modular music making has completely transformed my creative process.
-For a long time, I was stuck inside my laptop caught up in polishing sounds rather than making something to which people can relate.
+Modular music-making has completely transformed my creative process.
+For a long time, I was stuck inside my laptop, caught up in polishing sounds rather than making something to which people can relate.

 Using modular synths has allowed me to get back to playing music again.
-Since I started making electronic music, pretty much every track I made contained something within it that I did not own, whether that is a sample from a record, or drum sounds found on the internet.
+Since I started making electronic music, pretty much every track has contained something within it that I did not own, whether that is a sample from a record or drum sounds found on the internet.
 Although I made a lot of music that I am really proud of, I can never sell most of it as I do not own the rights.

 What is the most beautiful sound in the world?